What is Giardia?

 Giardia is a parasite that infects the intestines of humans and animals.
 When a person gets sick, the infection is called giardiasis, or ‘beaver fever’.

-Giardiasis is one of the more frequently identified infectious causes of diarrhea lasting more than 2 weeks.
-It is a common cause of diarrheal illness among hikers in wilderness areas and travellers who drink water that has not been properly filtered, treated or boiled.
+Giardiasis is one of the more common infectious causes of diarrhea lasting more than 2 weeks.
+It is a common cause of diarrhea among hikers in wilderness areas, and travellers who drink water that has not been properly filtered, treated or boiled.